 What is the Significance of the Rosca de Reyes?

-The candied fruits simulate teh jewels in the kings’ crowns that signifiy peace, love and happiness.
+- The candied fruits represent the jewels in the kings’ crowns that signifiy peace, love and happiness.

 Inside the Rosca de Reyes is a little plastic Jesus baby.
 Whoever gets the piece of the cake with the baby Jesus has to make tamales for everyone on Feb.
 2, Dia de la Candelaria which is a continuation of the Three King’s Day celebrations.
 People have so much fun with this that now the cake is made with several baby Jesus’ in it so that everyone gets one.